How to Apply Custom Format Cells in Excel (17 Examples)

 Display Percentages with Custom Format Cells in Excel

-• Repeat the steps for the rest of the cells to get the fill result.
+• You can repeat the steps for the rest of the ranges to get the result.

 Display Percentages with Custom Format Cells in Excel